About INTA

 Asia-Pacific Moot Court Competition

-The objective of the Competition is to introduce law students in the Asia-Pacific region to important international trademark and unfair competition law issues in order to foster a healthy spirit of competition and camaraderie among participating teams.
-Participating law students will develop their brief writing and oral advocacy skills by applying international legal principles to a fictional fact pattern, and then advocating their legal positions in a mock courtroom experience.
+The Asia-Pacific Moot Court Competition is an annual event that introduces law students in the Asia-Pacific region to important international trademark and unfair competition law issues.
+Since its establishment in 2017, the Competition has provided students with the opportunity to develop their brief-writing and oral advocacy skills by applying international legal principles to a fictional fact pattern and advocating their position in a mock courtroom setting.

 Frequently Asked Questions